 Candidates must then submit an NWCDTP funding application by Friday 4 February 2022 (5pm).

 Ring Fenced Studentships

 The NWCDTP is committed to equality of opportunity and working to ensure our student cohort reflects the diverse community we serve.
 We have introduced a range of positive measures to assist in achieving these commitments, recognising in particular that Black, Asian and Minority Ethnic (BAME) and disabled groups are currently underrepresented on our programmes and across the UK university sector.
 The introduction of these measures follows a review of our recruitment processes and forms part of a three-year plan we have developed to achieve greater diversity and better equality outcomes.

 One of the steps we are taking as part of that plan is to introduce ring-fenced studentships during 2021 and 2022.
-In 2021, we will guarantee studentships for one candidate with a known disability and one candidate from a BAME background.
 In 2022, we will guarantee two candidates from BAME backgrounds a studentship.
 Applicants from these groups will, of course, also be considered as part of our recruitment to all of the available studentships.

 For general advice concerning the NWC studentship competition, please contact PGR-SupportSAM@salford.ac.uk in the first instance.